-We have incurred net losses in each fiscal year since our inception, except for the seven-month period ended May 25, 2003.
-Our accumulated deficit as of February 29, 2004 totaled \$59.6 million.
+We have incurred net losses in each fiscal year since our inception, except for the fiscal year ended May 30, 2004 and the sevenmonth period ended May 25, 2003.
+Our accumulated deficit as of August 29, 2004 totaled \$56.0 million.
 We may incur additional losses in the future.
-The amount of future net profits, if any, is highly uncertain and we may never generate significant revenues or achieve profitability.
+The amount of future net profits, if any, is highly uncertain and there can be no assurance that the Company will be able to sustain profitability in future years.